County record - Miami Valley Today

 Sheriff’s log

--6:04 p.m.: assault.
-Deputies responded to a report of assault in the 2000 block of South County Road 25A in Concord Township.
+-11:25 p.m.: drug possession.
+Deputies responded to a report of a disturbance/fight in the 400 block of South Main Street in Piqua.
+Suspected cocaine, meth and Xanax bars were located; this case is pending lab results.

--1:17 p.m.: disturbance/fight.
-Deputies responded to report of a disturbance/fight in the 1700 block of Woodlawn Drive in Concord Township.
+-10:40 a.m.: fraud.
+Deputies responded to a report of fraud in the 100 block of East Cross Street in Potsdam.

+-8:04 a.m.: theft.
+Deputies responded to a report of theft at insulated Roofing Systems on Lisa Drive in Bethel Township.
+An enclosed trailer containing a spray foam system was reported stolen from the parking lot.

+-7:46 a.m.: drug possession.
+Deputies conducted a traffic stop near the intersection of South state Route 201 and South Dayton-Brandt Road for a speed violation in a school zone.
+The driver was found to be in possession of marijuana.

 Compiled by Matt Clevenger.